FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/02_Hello_World/index.md

 ---

-## Creating a project
-The first step in writing our "Hello, World!" program is to create a new project.
-This project will contain all the necessary files and configurations for our application.
+## Clone Repository

+Before we start coding, you need to get the robot code on your computer.
+This is called **cloning** a repository.

+**Use this repository URL:** `https://github.com/FRC1756-Argos/XRP_Tutorial.git`

-For detailed instructions on how to create a new project, please follow the guide for [creating an XRP project](../../../XRP%20Docs/03_XRP_project/index.md).
+For detailed instructions on how to clone the repository, please follow the guide for [cloning a repository](<../../../WPILib VSCode Docs/05_Version_Control/index.md#cloning-a-repository>).

-Once your project is created, return to this tutorial to write your first lines of C++ code.
+Once your repository is cloned, return to this tutorial to write your first lines of C++ code.

 ---